-An open source software not only provides you free access to the product but also an ability to modify the code and make your own version.
-This is one of the reasons why many people use Linux because it provides a lot of free and open source tools.
+An open-source software not only provides you with free access to the product but also the ability to modify the code and make your own version.
+This is one of the reasons why many people use Linux because it provides a lot of free and open-source tools.
 But, for Windows, it’s a different story.
 Most of the Windows applications are very expensive and users usually have no other choice.

 10 Best Free Software For Windows 10

 OpenOffice.org, commonly known as OpenOffice was initially released on May 1, 2002.
 It is an open-source discontinued office suite of its earlier version the StarOffice written in C++ and Java.
 Sun Microsystems acquired StarOffice in 1999 for its internal use.
 OpenOffice includes

 - word processor (Writer),

 - formula editor (Math), and

 - database management application (Base).

 Its default file format was the OpenDocument Format (ODF), an ISO/IEC standard, that could read a wide variety of other file formats, with particular attention to those from Microsoft Office.